freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 fi
 ```
+- Make sure it's below the `if customer doesn't exist` comment

 ## 1270.
 Add echo What's your name?

 ### 1270.1

+If the customer isn't in the database, you need to get their name so you can add them.
 Below the `get new customer name` comment, print `What's your name?` with a new line in front of the message.

 #### HINTS